grandsir/ConditionalSwiftUI/README.md

 ```

 ### Implementation, and its drawbacks
-This implementaion is not new, and it's been used widely for the time being so be aware that it could cause you some trouble with animations, as described in this [article](https://www.objc.io/blog/2021/08/24/conditional-view-modifiers/), so be cautious about it when using this library.
+This implementaion is not new, and it's been used widely for the time being, but be aware that it could cause you some trouble with animations, as described in this [article](https://www.objc.io/blog/2021/08/24/conditional-view-modifiers/), so be cautious about it when using this library.